swift/swift/DEVELOPMENT.md

 ### Mac OS X
 The Mac OS X package consists of a disk image (.dmg) file containing an independently deployable **Swift.app** application bundle.

+For creating the Mac OS X package, i.e. the disk image, simply call `./scons.sh dist=1`.
+To additionally code sign the **Swift.app** application bundle, append `codesign_identity="Developer ID Application: Something here"` with your developer certificate identity to the `scons` command.

+**WARNING: Code signing has not been tested with third-party signed certificates yet!**

 ### Windows
 The Windows package consist of a Widnows Installer (.msi) file.
 This is generated using the Windows Installer XML Toolset.